What is the Lowest Maintenance Fence? The Alternative Materials Landscapers Recommend for Long-Lasting Boundaries

 'Wooden fencing has become a popular choice for many people’s gardens,' says Jonathan, 'and with the right treatment, it can be really low maintenance.'

-Traditional fences tend to be built using softwoods like larch, pine, and cedar, due to being lightweight, versatile, and affordable.
+Traditional types of wood fences tend to be built using softwoods like larch, pine, and cedar, due to being lightweight, versatile, and affordable.
 However, they have some setbacks.
 'They produce beautiful structures, but softwoods are absorbent, which makes them vulnerable to moisture ingress, algae, warping and rot, as well as woodworm,' Jonathan explains.
 However, with the right preventative treatments, they can be made to be long-lasting.

 Waterproofing is an important step, especially if you live in a wet climate.
 'Using a waterproofing wood treatment, followed by a top-coat, means that fencing requires minimal care and attention, as it protects against most types of wood damage and moisture ingress for 10 years,' he says.
 Turning your wooden fence into a long-term investment that doesn't require loads of constant effort.